mamerisawesome/LeftyStore/README.md

-## Institute of Computer Science Website Rework based somewhere.
+## This is a site

-Developed by six people.
+Developed by three people.
 HELLO!